Locals fundraise in honor of Rio Rancho family found dead on Christmas

 “We had a wonderful Christmas Eve, now we’re all together grieving together and it’s wonderful to see the closeness of our family,” says Jessika Marquez.

-Rio Rancho Police say the bodies of Carlos and Marilyn Velasquez, along with their sons, 22-year old Roberto and 14-year old Adrian, were found on Christmas Day in their home near Unser and Paseo Del Volcan.
+The Rio Rancho Police Department says the bodies of Carlos and Marilyn Velasquez, along with their sons, 22-year old Roberto and 14-year old Adrian, were found on Christmas Day in their home near Unser and Paseo Del Volcan.

 Roberto was home for the holidays from Stanford where he was an engineering masters student.
-Adrian, or AJ, was a freshmen at Cleveland High School.
+Adrian, or AJ, was a freshman at Cleveland High School.

 Police say their bodies were found when relatives could not get a hold of the family.
 All four were found shot to death inside the home, and police are investigating the case as a murder-suicide.